omarfurkan/omar-advocacy/README.md

 - Authentication Facilities
 - Induvial Service Package
--Fully responsive and user friendly
+- Fully responsive and user friendly

 - Individual personality website of a lawyer containing route of home, about, blog and log in.